kulia/Hilbert-Huang-transform/README.md

 # Academic Hilbert-Huang transform
 A light version of Signal Analysis Lab's Hilbert-Huang Transform software for Matlab.

+## Copyright notice
+Copyright (C) Signal Analysis Lab AS - All Rights Reserved Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential

 ## How to use this software?

 There are two essential functions to the hht code.
 It is the `emd(·)` and the `hilbertSpectrum(·)`.
 The `emd(·)` function decomposes a one-dimensional array down to the fewest monocomponents *c*<sub>*i*</sub>(*t*) and one monotonic function *r*(*t*) that is needed to describe it.